 Why Complete a Testamentary Capacity Assessment?

 Did you know that your Will could be contested after your death?
-That the Court may even decide that it’s invalid, or even that an individual not named as a beneficiary may be able to lay argument to the Court that they have been unfairly left out?
+That the Court may even decide that it’s invalid, or even that an individual not named as a beneficiary may be able to lay argument to the Court that they have been unfairly left out?.
+This week the Telegraph newspaper has reported to its readers that post Pandemic there has been a sharp rise of nearly 20% of family inheritance battles.
 What about if there was a way to reduce the likelihood of a successful legal challenge to your estate after your death?
-Well this is where a special type of Mental Capacity Assessment called a Testamentary Assessment comes in.
+Well this is where a special type of mental capacity assessment called a Testamentary assessment comes which can support with reducing a successful later legal challenge on the grounds that the testator did not have testamentary capacity at the time the Will was executed, or that the testator had been subjected to undue influence (coercion) at the point the Will was executed.

 Families are complicated, aren’t they?
 Arguably never more so than in today’s world.
 Reconstituted families involving separations, re-marriages, step children, and sometimes those who are not related to us by blood or marriage at all, but rather friends who we have chosen to be our family.
 It might be that there are multiple people within your network who could make a claim to your estate, but whom you would categorically not wish to financially benefit from you now, or ever.
 Similarly, it might be that you wish to make a beneficiary of an individual or organisation that wouldn’t be an obvious choice to others who know you, and those in your network might challenge your judgement after you are no longer here to offer rationale to your decisions.